The Hag of Beara: Myth, Magic, and the Irish Land

 As a personification of the natural world, the Hag of Beara reflects Ireland’s ancient respect for the land and its growth, decay, and rebirth cycles.
 She represents the idea that the earth, like people, ages and renews itself constantly.
 Her presence reminds us of the strength in both age and transformation, celebrating the land’s power to endure and change with time.

-Legends and Stories of the Hag
+Legends and Stories of the Hag of Beara

 The Hag of Beara is surrounded by rich legends that reveal her mysterious and ever-changing nature.
 These stories show her as both a creator and a witness to time, connected deeply to the cycles of the land.
 Here are some of the most famous tales about her.